moriarty3k/Python-camera-filter-w-68-facial-landmarks/README.md

-# Python-camera-filter-w-68-facial-landmarks
+# Python camera filter with 68 facial landmarks
 Setting required:
-- Anaconda
+- Anaconda (Dont know why but we are requested to use this)
 - Python3.8
-- OpenCV
+- OpenCV & dlib

 Update when i remember something 🐒